 In addition, this type of ukulele is tuned one-fourth lower than the other three ukulele sizes, and it is usually tuned to D-G-B-E. Sounding very similar to a guitar that is missing its top two strings, the baritone ukulele is roughly 30 inches in length.

-Because of its guitar-like sound and its large size, it is not usually chosen by people who want to play the ukulele because most players want a ukulele that looks and sounds like a ukulele!
+Because of its guitar-like sound and its large size, it is not usually a common choice.
+Most players want a ukulele that looks and sounds like a ukulele!

 Bass ukuleles are very large ukuleles, even larger than the baritone ukes, and have a thumpy but fun tone.